 1. Baked Honey Cilantro Lime Salmon

 Not a salmon expert?
 That's no problem with this foolproof 4-ingredient glaze.
 To start, you'll need to line the baking sheet in aluminum foil.
-Place a few lime slices down then gently lay on the fillet rubbed with salt and black pepper.
+Place a few lime slices down then gently lay on the fillet rubbed with kosher salt and black pepper.